gavinmcfarland/mole/README.md

 # Mole

-Mole allows you to translate abstract design decisions and output them into consumable files for any platform.
+Mole is a tool that allows you to translate abstract design decisions and output them into consumable files for any platform.

 It's main principles are:

-- Freedom to describe your design descions how you like
+- Freedom to describe and express your design descions how you like
-- Choose your own data model for ouputting design tokens
+- Choose your own data model for structuring and ouputting design tokens
 - Simple and flexible, automatic loading of templates, optional named outputs

 ## Install